KyriakosPsa/Hyper-Spectral-Image-Clustering/README.md

 # Hyper-Spectral-Image-Clustering

-This analysis aims to evaluate the effectiveness of various clustering algorithms, including cost function optimization methods (k-means, fuzzy c-means, possibilistic c-means, and probabilistic clustering) and hierarchical algorithms (Complete-link, WPGMC, and Ward), in identifying homogeneous regions within the Salinas Hyperspectral Image (HSI).
+This analysis aims to evaluate the effectiveness of various clustering algorithms in in identifying homogeneous regions within the Salinas valley in california Hyperspectral Image (HSI).

+- Cost function optimization clustering algorithms:
+  - K-means
+  - Fuzzy c-means
+  - Possibilistic c-means
+  - Probabilistic clustering(Gaussian Mixture Models)
+ - Hierarchical algorithms:
+  - Complete-link
+  - WPGMC
+  - Ward),

-The Matlab live editor file along with the exported pdf are provided.
+The Matlab code along with the exported pdf are provided.